How can I obtain services?

 Are there any scholarships for students with disabilities?

-Yes, contact Disability Services at the end of January each year.
-The contact person is Ms. Dominique White in Disability Services.
+Yes, contact Ms. Dominique White in A&AS at the end of January each year.

 What is Note taking Services?